 Sixth Form Entry 2020

-For entry into the Sixth Form students must have achieved the equivalent of a total of at least 54 points (A*=8, A=7, B=6, C=5, D=4, E=3 or for Maths and English where the grades 1-9 are used the points value of the grade will be taken into account e.g. 9 = 9) from 8 GCSE subjects and at least a grade 5 at GCSE in Mathematics and English Language or a DfE recognised equivalency.
-In addition, it is expected that prospective entrants will have obtained a grade B, or better, in the subjects to be studied in the Sixth Form.
-Two exceptions to this are that a grade 8 is required for studying Mathematics, Grade A for Chemistry and for a student who wishes to study Biology or Physics and has not studied separate sciences, then A grades are required in both Science and Additional Science.
+For entry into the Sixth Form students must have achieved the equivalent of a total of at least 54 points (9=9, 8=8, 7=7, 6=6 or if still studying old GCSE qualifications then A*=8, A=7, B=6 etc) from 8 GCSE subjects and at least a grade 5 at GCSE in Mathematics and English Language or a DfE recognised equivalency.
+In addition, it is expected that prospective entrants will have obtained a grade 6, or better, in the subjects to be studied in the Sixth Form.

 Application forms will be available to download from the school website from 1st December 2019.
 Closing date for applications is Friday 31st January 2020.